The SS Fanad Head Incident

 The Question of Those Bombs

 Many accounts of the Fanad Head incident give a range of reasons why the blast of their bombs bought the Skuas down.
 There is often a suggestion that the bombs were in some way incorrectly fused.
-We will almost certainly never know the real reason, but here are the facts as I understand them. - The Skuas were carrying two types of bombs that day; four of the small 24 lb Cooper bombs and one of the bigger 100 lb anti-submarine (AS) bombs.
+We will almost certainly never know the real reason, but here are the facts as I understand them.
+The Skuas were carrying two types of bombs that day; four of the small 24 lb (11 kg) Cooper bombs and one of the bigger 100 lb (45 kg) anti-submarine (AS) bombs.
 The Cooper bombs would explode on impact, either with water or a hard surface such as a submarine.
-The 100lb AS bomb had a fuse that was supposed to go off immediately if the bomb struck a hard surface, such as a direct hit on the submarine, or have a 2-second delay if it struck water, this would allow it to sink to 25 feet ( 7.6 metres) the optimum depth for its explosion to sink a crash-diving submarine.
+The 100lb AS bomb had a fuse that was supposed to go off immediately if the bomb struck a hard surface, such as a direct hit on the submarine, or have a 2-second delay if it struck the water, in theory, this would allow it to sink to 25 feet (7.6 metres) the optimum depth for its explosion to sink a crash-diving submarine.
 To my understanding none of these settings was adjustable, so in my mind, there is no way the bombs could be said to have been fused wrongly.
 When you understand that the Skuas were not dive-bombing, but delivering their bombs in attacks from only a few metres above the sea (see Guy Griffiths painting of his attack above) then it would seem highly likely that it was simply a mixture of inexperience of using live bombs and determination to sink the enemy submarine before it could crash-dive that caused the pilots to release their bombs at too low an altitude.
 Certainly, being dropped so low, the delayed AS bomb may well have done a "bouncing bomb" act and skipped into the air to explode close behind the Skuas.
 It seems that aircrew were not briefed on this possibility, and had certainly had no live training on dropping the AS bomb which, even though the early versions had started to be tested in 1931, had not been put into production until 1938 and was considered a "secret weapon" at the start of the war.
 In fact, full testing of the anti-submarine bomb was still ongoing when its development was "frozen" to get it into production due to the threat of war breaking out.
 Only a week earlier (5th September) a Coastal Command Avro Anson of 223 Squadron using the same sort of bomb had been destroyed by the bombs skipping into the air to explode close behind the aircraft.
-Happily in that case the crew were saved and thankfully their target also escaped, because it was the Royal Navy Submarine HMS Seahorse that had been attacked by mistake.
+Happily, in that case, the crew were saved and thankfully their target also escaped, because it was the Royal Navy Submarine HMS Seahorse that had been attacked by mistake.
 The 100 lb AS bomb proved to be a very unsatisfactory weapon in other respects.
 It is reckoned that 40% of those dropped did not explode.
-Its explosive power was not enough to crack the hull of a submarine and it would seem no German submarine was ever sunk by one (a direct hit was scored on U-46 but it still survived).
+Its explosive power was not enough to crack the hull of a submarine (a direct hit was scored on U-46 but it still survived) The only submarine to be sunk by the 100 lb AS bomb was the U-64, struck by two simultaneous hits while at anchor during the second naval battle of Narvik (even that is disputed ⁴).
 The Fleet Air Arm and Coastal Command both switched to using depth charges, set off by a pressure fuse at the prescribed depth rather than a time-delay.
 It should be noted that Hanson and Campbell had the longest time to properly judge their attack (even though it turns out they were not actually attacking the submarine) and therefore probably released their bombs from a slightly higher altitude, their AS bomb did not explode at all, and yet when they got back to Ark Royal they still found shrapnel from the 24 Ib bombs in their Skua.
-On balance I think the most likely explanation is that the Skuas simply dropped their bombs from too low an altitude - but they did it in that proud Nelson tradition of "engage the enemy more closely".
+It is worth noting that in his official report of the incident, delivered straight after the events, the Ark Royal's commander Vice Admiral Lionel Wells strongly recommended that the standard Navy depth charge be adapted for dropping from aircraft as a matter of urgency.
+On balance, I think the most likely explanation is that the Skuas simply dropped their bombs from too low an altitude, but they did it in that proud Nelson tradition of "engage the enemy more closely".

-100 lb Anti-Submarine bomb (Mk IV) on display at the RAF Museum, Hendon.
+100 lb (45 Kg) anti-submarine bomb (Mk IV) on display at the RAF Museum, Hendon.
 Once the predilection to skip across the water was identified many were modified with a concave "cup" facing forward on the nose.
 This might have slightly reduced the risk to the aircraft dropping the bomb but it still remained a wholly ineffective weapon.

 A Note on Sources...